Marc Márquez: 2011

-Márquez moved into the Moto2 class for to begin an expected two-year stint as the sole rider of the new team Monlau Competición, run by his manager Emilio Alzamora.
+Márquez moved into the Moto2 class for to begin a two-year stint as the sole rider of the new team Monlau Competición, run by his manager Emilio Alzamora.
 After two retirements and a 21st place finish, Márquez took his first Moto2 victory in Le Mans.
 At his home race in Catalonia, Márquez finished second behind championship leader Stefan Bradl.
 He took his first pole position in Silverstone, but once again crashed and retired.
 With Bradl having taken four victory in the first six races, Márquez trailed him by 82 points.

 Márquez made a mid-season surge up the championship standings, winning six of the next seven races to move within six points of Bradl.
 After finishing second to Bradl's fourth at Motegi, Márquez took the championship lead by one point.
 In Australia, Márquez crashed into the back of Ratthapark Wilairot after the free practice had been concluded, and was given a one-minute penalty on his qualifying time for riding in an "irresponsible manner".
 The penalty ensured Márquez would start the race from last on the grid, but he carved his way through the field to finish in third place.
+The championship still seemed likely to be his.

 Despite rumors of a move to MotoGP, Márquez confirmed before the Malaysian Grand Prix that he would remain in Moto2 for the 2012 season.
 In the opening minutes of the first free practice session in Malaysia, Márquez crashed on a damp patch of asphalt alongside several other riders.
 He suffered nerve inflammation which caused him to develop diplopia.
 After sitting out two further practice sessions, Márquez completed two laps in the qualifying session, but his times only placed him 36th on the grid.
 He did not start the race, as he failed a medical examination prior to the warm-up on race morning.
 Márquez attended the final race of the season in Valencia, in the hope of being fit to compete, but withdrew due to continued vision problems, handing Bradl the title.